 Strawberry Hill Wayside - Neptune State Scenic Viewpoint

 Observe marine life in around the rocks and in the tide pools at Strawberry Hill Wayside.
-This beach changes with the tides, displaying an ever new tapestry of a nature.
+This beach changes with the tides, displaying an ever-new tapestry of nature.
 Collect agates and tiptoe among the tide pools, but please be mindful of sea life and avoid trampling or disturbing the creatures and plant life.
 Strawberry Hill is a magical place of exploration.
 Nearby Bob Creek Wayside is also a great spot for agates.

 Beachcombing tip: Collecting agates is limited to one gallon per day with a maximum of three gallons in one year.
 Take home tide pool memories by snapping pictures and leave nature as you found it.